wravoc/harden-freebsd/README.md

 ### Features
 * Sets the Model Specific Register chicken-bit exactly as suggested by the discovering Security Engineer
-* Patches the latest AMD microcode from [Platomov's GitHub Repository](https://github.com/platomav/CPUMicrocodes/tree/master/AMD)
+* Patches the latest AMD microcode from [Platomov's GitHub Repository](https://github.com/platomav/CPUMicrocodes/tree/master/AMD) if available for your Zen2 CPU, currently, only "Rome" series as of August 11, 2023.
 * If in a Virtual Machine, check for EPYC Rome series CPU and apply AMD patch and exit if not Rome, as there is no other patch available yet and Hypervisor disallows the workaround.
-* The chicken-bit must be set every boot so an rc script is provided to set this bit on every boot.
+* Only if a Zenbleed vulnerable CPU is detected a CPU chicken-bit is be set every boot via a provided rc script
 * Prompts to make a reminder to remove the script using `at` to create a file called `REMINDER-AMD-Zenbleed-Removal` in home directory on the 2023 December Solstice